All Episodes

 We're under a purposeful decline.

-It's a 21st century, and we don't need a conventional military anymore.
+Hey, you know, it's a 21st century, and we don't need a conventional military anymore.

 So we're going to pare it down to World War II size.

-Let's listen to Putin.
+Man, let's listen to Putin.

-Putin was in uh in Moscow this morning, yelled at press conference to talk about the uh Russia-Ukraine situation, and this I don't know, for some reason, amuses me.
+Putin was in Moscow this morning, held a press conference to talk about the Russia-Ukraine situation.

 Putin now says that they are fighting Nazis in the Ukraine.

-Because nobody, there's nobody in the world that likes the Nazis.
+There's nobody, there's nobody in the world that likes the Nazis.

-He's on night line with Ted Koppel all the time.
+He's on nightline with Ted Koppel all the time.

-He he lived in Alexandria, he worked at the Soviet embassy.
+He worked at the Soviet embassy.

 And he was my all-time favorite Russian Soviet propagandist.

-I loved Vitali Churkin.
+I loved Vitaly Churchin.

 I even interviewed him once.

-He's he's now Russian ambassador to the UN.
+He's now Russian ambassador to the UN.

 Isn't it amazing?